dwp/govuk-casa/docs/guides/generating-urls.md

 };
 ```

-And in your Nunjucks templates (where the `waypointUrl()` functionn is already pre-configured with appropriate values for the `mountUrl` and `journeyContext` parameters):
+And in your Nunjucks templates (where the `waypointUrl()` function is already pre-configured with appropriate values for the `mountUrl` and `journeyContext` parameters):

 ```jinja
 <p>